-Because pneumatic tools have to be tethered to an air compressor, many people opt for their electric counterparts.
+Because pneumatic tools have to be tethered to an air compressor (like a Central Pneumatic), many people opt for their electric counterparts.
 After all, who wants to lug an air compressor around when you can simply slap a battery in and do what you need to do?
 The convenience of electric tools definitely makes them desirable, but pneumatic tools have their advantages as well, which we’ll discuss later in this article.

 For now, lets take a look at how air tools are powered and what size air compressor is needed to power them.

 - What Are Pneumatic Tools Powered By?